Lone Star 100

 Once your race begins that is the distance you must finish to receive a medal for that distance.
 There is no dropping of distances during the race and you will be listed as a DNF no matter what the reason.

-- Under your name and “Account Into” towards the upper right of the screen select “Registration History”
+Under your name and “Account Info” towards the upper right of the screen select “Registration History”

 Race Maps and Profiles